 The small, 6.5 hectare Right Bank vineyard of Beausejour Duffau-Lagarrosse is planted to 81% Merlot, 16% Cabernet Franc and 3% Cabernet Sauvignon.
 This shows a slight increase in the amount of Merlot planted in the vineyards.
 The vineyard is quite well placed in a single parcel on top of the Saint Emilion plateau.

 The average age of the vines is close to 35 years of age, with some vines being much older.
-Newer plantings are being done at a higher level of vine density at 7,200 vines per hectare.
+The elevations on the hillside terroir ranges from 45 meters to 70 meters at its peak.
 The vineyard is managed using sustainable farming techniques with the goal of natural, low yields.
 In many years, might be as low as 20 hectoliters per hectare or even less.

 To produce the wine of Chateau Beausejour Duffau, the fruit is first sorted in the vineyards and again at the reception area using optical sorting technology.

 The grapes are 100% destemmed before the whole, not crushed berries are moved by gravity where the grapes undergo a cold, pre fermentation prior to whole berry fermentation.
-The vinification takes place in small, temperature controlled vats that range in size from 49 hectoliters up to 83 hectoliters.
+The vinification takes place in small, temperature controlled, open top vats that range in size from 49 hectoliters up to 83 hectoliters.

 Today, one of the big improvements at the property is that they are able to to see that the vinification is being one on a block by block basis, which allows for much more precision in the winemaking.
 Cuvaison with regular pigeages lasts for between 25 to 28 days.

 Malolactic fermentation at Beausejour Duffau-Lagarrosse takes place in barrel, with the first six months spent on its lees, which are not stirred.
 The wine of Beausejour Duffau-Lagarrosse is aged in 75% new French, oak barrels for about 18 months.
 The barrels come from a myriad of different coopers.